kelvinweijun/CO2-Emission-vs-Renewable-Energy-Analysis/README.md

-# CO2-Emission-vs-Renewable-Energy-Analysis
+# CO2-Emission vs Renewable Energy Analysis
-Data Analysis to explore the correlation between greenhouse gas emissions and the use of renewable energy globally and regional
+This study examines the relationship between renewable energy adoption and per capita CO₂ emissions across countries, highlighting regional variations.
+Analysis of global data reveals a moderate negative correlation (r = -0.371, p = 0.098), with South America showing high renewable use and low emissions, and the Middle East exhibiting the opposite trend.
+Results suggest renewable energy contributes to emissions reduction but is influenced by regional resources, economic factors, and policies.
+Limitations include data gaps, single-year focus, and lack of causation analysis.
+Tailored regional strategies alongside broader energy reforms are essential for effective climate mitigation.